hamza15/circle-simple-path-filtering/amazon-linux/README.md

 # Amazon Linux

-Please edit this file accordingly to trigger jobs for Amazon Linux.
+Please edit this file accordingly to trigger jobs for Amazon Linux